PX4/PX4-Autopilot/nuttx/README.txt

 Where <board-name> is the name of your development board and <config-dir>.
 Configuring NuttX requires only copying three files from the <config-dir>
-to the directly where you installed NuttX (TOPDIR):
+to the directory where you installed NuttX (TOPDIR) (and sometimes one additional file to the directory the NuttX application package (APPSDIR)):

   Copy configs/<board-name>/<config-dir>/Make.def to ${TOPDIR}/Make.defs